Christinacord/kanagira/journals/Joe_Biedermann.md

 ## 3/9/23

 -We wrote our unit tests today.
 Christina and I also worked on the issues view so that the view button would navigate to its assigned board.
 We also made some minor changes to the issue form so that the int fields couldn't be negative and were min/maxed 1-5.

+## 3/10/23

+-Today we completed our documentation.
+We also went through all of the code and did a clean up and organized our files.
+We tested the app and walked through as a team to make sure everything was working properly.
+Great Success!